-The Qur’an is a Universal Book, addressing not only God’s Messenger and his Companions in the Age of Bliss, but all of humanity and all times to come until the Last Day.
+The Qur’an is a Universal Book, addressing not only God’s Messenger and his Companions, but all of humanity and all times to come until the Last Day.

 The Qur’ān addresses the whole of humanity and jinn, namely all